Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope: Methodology

+where $P_{lin,g}=b_g^2P_{lin,m}$ and $P_{lin,m}$ is either the linear matter power spectrum detailed in Eq.~(\ref{eq:Plin}) or the 'de-wiggled' linear matter power spectrum detailed in Eq.~(\ref{eq:Pdw}).

+It should be noted that the only difference between Eq.~(\ref{eq:PnlHM}) and Eq.~(\ref{eq:PnlSAM}) is the use of either $\Fcur_{HM}$ or $\Fcur_{SAM}$.
+The reason we present them as two different equations is to emphasize what these non-linear corrections are actually correcting.
+The correction according to {\sc HMcode}, $\Fcur_{HM}$, is producing the non-linear matter power spectrum through a phenomenological correction to the linear matter power spectrum, which is then used to produce the non-linear galaxy power spectrum assuming a linear galaxy bias, $b_g$.
+This is different than the phenomenological correction found through analysis of galaxy clustering, $\Fcur_{SAM}$, which produces the nonlinear galaxy clustering signal in Fourier-space by serving as a prefactor to the linear galaxy power spectrum, itself a result of assuming a linear galaxy bias $b_g$.
+Therefore, even though these equations look exactly the same minus the different correction factors, $\Fcur_{SAM}$ accounts for additional non-linear and scale-dependent bias introduced by the galaxy population whereas $\Fcur_{HM}$ does not.

-Since our galaxy mock catalog was built using a SAM (see $\S$\ref{sec:Mock}), the naive expectation is that $\Fcur_{SAM}$ should be the correct model versus using $\Fcur_{HM}$ with $b_g$.
-That being said, we are observing only galaxies above a particular $H\alpha$ flux cut and between redshifts $1.0<z<2.0$, therefore it may be that the nonlinear galaxy clustering signal is not as nuanced as at lower redshifts and either method is applicable.
-We should note that $\Fcur_{SAM}$ was not tested for robustness with regards to changes in $z$.
+Since our galaxy mock catalog was built using a SAM (see $\S$\ref{sec:Mock}), the naive expectation is that $\Fcur_{SAM}$ should be the correct model versus using $\Fcur_{HM}$.
+That being said, we are observing only galaxies above a particular $H\alpha$ flux cut and between redshifts $1.0<z<2.0$, therefore it may be that the non-linear galaxy clustering signal is not as nuanced as at lower redshifts and either method is applicable.
+This is one of the main things we are looking to explore in this work.
+How important are the non-linear corrections in the Roman universe?